rwynn/monstache-site/src/start.md

 direct-read-namespaces = ["mydb.mycollection", "db.collection", "test.test"]
 # if you want to use MongoDB change streams instead of legacy oplog tailing add the following
 # in this case you don't need regexes to filter collections.
+# change streams require MongoDB version 3.6+
-# change streams cannot be combined with resume, replay, or cluster options.
+# change streams cannot be combined yet with resume, replay, or cluster options.
 # change streams start listening for new changes since the monstache process is started
 change-stream-namespaces = ["mydb.mycollection", "db.collection", "test.test"]